- - The Editor Offers Top of Class Features (And It’s Easy to Use)

 The Good: The Editor Offers Top of Class Features (And It’s Easy to Use)

 With all the features that the drag-and-drop editor offers, literally ANYONE.
-Even my grandma could build a good looking and well-performing landing page with little to no effort.
+Even my grandma could build a good looking and well-performing website with little to no effort.

 What I like it’s that all the features have been built with true real-life applications in mind.

-For instance, it takes about 3 seconds to get a pricing table that looks good on your landing page.
+For instance, it takes about 3 seconds to get a pricing table that looks good on your website.

-Other features like tables, click-to-tweak, images regulator, lead generation opt-in form will make it easier than ever to create landing pages that convert, even if you’re a beginner.
+Other features like tables, click-to-tweak, images regulator, lead generation opt-in form will make it easier than ever to create a website that convert, even if you’re a beginner.

 The Bad: It’s Tedious to Make the Page Responsive